commercetools/commercetools-payone-integration/README.md

 fooBar (target group are solution implementors using the integration)

+## Development Notes

+Please bear in mind that this repository should be free of any IDE specific files, configurations or code.
+Also, the use of frameworks and libraries should be transparent and reasonable.

 ## Create a custom version

 Just fork it.
 The MIT License allows you to do anything with the code, commercially or noncommercial.